karolyamar21/karolyamar21/README.md

 - 👋 Hi, I’m @karolyamar21
-- 👀 I’m interested in Alteryx, Python , R language, App and Wev Development
+- 👀 I’m interested in Alteryx, Python , R language, App and Web Development
 - 🌱 I’m currently learning Python and Alteryx
 - 💞️ I’m looking to collaborate on Data Analytics and App Creation
 - 📫 You can reach me at karoleyamar@yahoo.com/ karolineyamar@gmail.com